Perioral Dermatitis

 The exact cause of perioral dermatitis is not known.
 Perioral dermatitis is associated with topical steroid use on the face or inhaled steroids, cosmetics, fluoride toothpaste, or other irritants.
 I have often seen that the condition develops after a period of stress.

-Chinese Medicine treatment for Perioral Dermatitis
+Chinese Herbal Medicine treatment for Perioral Dermatitis

 Feel Better, Get Acupuncture!